 The size of the mineral deposits and the metal concentration are the two key factors in determining the overall impact of seabed mining operations.
 A higher concentration of metals means that less material needs to be mined and processed, potentially leading to lower environmental impacts and a smaller footprint.
 Due to the uncertainty surrounding the size and metal concentration of sulfide deposits on the Norwegian Continental Shelf, any predictions made will have a low level of confidence.
-Potential size of sulfide deposits on the NCS1 volume (m3) x density of the minerals (kg/m3).
-The volume calculations assumes a density of sulfide mineral of 5000 kg/m3 but this can vary and NPD resource assessment assumes density values of between 3500 and 4000 kg/m3.
+Potential size of sulfide deposits on the NCS

-Expected and potential range of metal concentration in sulfides on NCS
+Expected and potential range of metal concentration in sulfides on NCS Mass fraction (Wt.%)

-Unknowns and assumptions related to the size and concentration of crusts In contrast to sulfide deposits, manganese crusts cover a larger area meaning higher potential for interference with biodiversity.
+Unknowns and assumptions related to the size and concentration of crusts

+In contrast to sulfide deposits, manganese crusts cover a larger area meaning higher potential for interference with biodiversity.
 Higher concentration of metals means that less mass must be removed and processed yielding potentially lower areal use and environmental impacts.
 The uncertainty in the size and concentration of the crust metal deposits on the NCS means that any prediction will have a low degree of confidence.